 Chicago Style Fruit Pizza

-A classic sugar cookie crust with cream cheese frosting and all. the. fruit.
-This is an enormous pizza, and the crust is nice and thick, so call the neighbors over.
+This fruit pizza has a classic sugar cookie crust with cream cheese frosting and all. the. fruit.
+The crust of this enormous pizza is nice and thick, so call the neighbors over.
 Fruit pizza is the best for summer!

 Do you know what kind of vacationer you are?
 Are you the relax-on-the-beach-with-a-book type?
 The see-every-site type?
 I’m a relaxer.
 But it took me several years (and a couple kids) to figure this out, because I grew up taking family vacations where my dad would boot us out of bed at the crack of dawn and run us ragged until sundown.
 And we had FUN, dangit.
 (OR ELSE.)